jnunezt/apigee-opdk-ansible/expand/README.md

 	1. Add new nodes on inventory

-		[all]
+		`[all]`
-		--Listing of all nodes in data center apigee_101 ansible_host=xx.xx.xx.xx
+		-Listing of all nodes in data center apigee_101 ansible_host=xx.xx.xx.xx
 		apigee_102 ansible_host=xx.xx.xx.xx

 	1. Add new nodes cassandra in group

 		[dc_1_ds]
-		--Listing of all old nodes cassandra
+		-Listing of all old nodes cassandra
 		apigee_101
 		apigee_102

 	1.Add new group & Identify nodes zookeeper in group

 		[dc_1_zk]
-		--Listing of all old nodes cassandra
+		-Listing of all old nodes cassandra

 	1. Add new group & Identify nodes new cassandra in group